Koala42/redis-highway/README.md

 # @koala42/redis-highway

 High performance Redis stream-based queue for Node.js.
+Supports Redis single instances and Valkey single instances

+## Missing features ATM
+- Automatic job data serialization with generic types as in Worker<T>
+- In worker process functions expose more than just data: T like job id and current status
+- Option to customize/enable/disable metrics

+## Roadmap
+- Support redis cluster, that is probably possible only for job payloads and DLQ, since the stream is only one

 ## Installation